ycm-core/YouCompleteMe/README.md

 The workaround is to call `echo | clang -v -E -x c++ -` and look at the paths under the `#include <...> search starts here:` heading.
-You should take those paths, prepend `-isystem` to each individual path and append them all to the list of flags you return from your `FlagsForFile` function in your `.ycm_extra_conf.py` file.
+You should take those paths, prepend `-isystem` to each individual path and append them all to the list of flags you return from your `Settings` function in your `.ycm_extra_conf.py` file.

 See [issue #303][issue-303] for details.